Intranets are internal networks principally designed for use by an organisation’s employees.

 1. Easy navigation and search

-A major feature of an intranet is storing all of an organisation’s key information in one place.
+A major intranet capability is the ability to store all of an organisation’s key information in one place.
 Employees should be able to quickly find the information they need, without getting lost in a maze of links.
 Intranet search engines should be robust and able to index all of the intranet's content.
 And increasingly, organisations should be looking to harness the power of metadata in search.

 2. Mobile-friendly is now one of the key features of an intranet